furechan/mintalib/output/README.md

 # Minimalist Technical Analysis Library for Python

-This project aims at offering a curated list of classical technical analsysis indicators implemented in cython for improved performance.
+This project aims at offering a curated list of classical technical analysis indicators implemented in cython for improved performance.
 The library does not link numpy, pandas, or any third party binaries, so the installation should be straightforward.